novatr9/SEM_PGS/1.QC_Target_Sample/README.md

     --out target.QC
 ```

-Each of the parameters corresponds to the following
+Each of the parameters corresponds to the following:

 | Parameter | Value | Description|
 |:-:|:-:|:-|